-No person shall sweep, throw or deposit litter in or upon any occupied, open or vacant property, whether owned by such person or not, or in or upon any street, sidewalk, park or other public place, or any pond, lake, stream or other body of water within the Township, except in public receptacles or in authorized private receptacles for collection, or in official Township dumps.
-Persons placing litter in public receptacles or in authorized private receptacles shall do so in such manner as to prevent it from being carried or deposited by the elements upon any street, sidewalk or other public place or upon private property.
+No person shall sweep, throw or deposit litter or solid waste in or upon any occupied, open or vacant property, whether owned by such person or not, or in or upon any street, sidewalk, park or other public place, or any pond, lake, stream or other body of water within the Township, except in public receptacles or in authorized private receptacles for the collection of same, or in authorized collection vehicles for transport in a manner consistent with State Department of Environmental Protection regulations to a properly licensed landfill or other disposal facility.
+Persons placing litter or solid waste in public or authorized private receptacles shall do so in such a manner as to prevent it from being carried or deposited by the elements or animals upon any street, sidewalk, or other public property or upon private property.

 No persons, including merchants owning or occupying a place of business, shall sweep into or deposit in any gutter, street, catch basin or other public place within the Township the accumulation of litter from any building or lot, or from any public or private sidewalk or driveway.
 Persons owning or occupying property shall keep the sidewalk in front of their premises free of litter.

 It shall be unlawful for any person to throw, drop, discard or otherwise place any litter of any nature upon public or private property other than in a litter receptacle or, having done so, to allow such litter to remain.